rgglez/svelte-i18n-gettext/README.md

 ## Translation files

-svelte-i18n-gettext uses standard [gettext](https://www.gnu.org/software/gettext/) .po files, which are translated into json using the *po2json.cjs* Node.js script.
-This script is has these parameters:
+svelte-i18n-gettext uses standard [gettext](https://www.gnu.org/software/gettext/) .po files, which must be manually translated into JSON using the *po2json.cjs* Node.js script, which is included in the *bin/* directory.
+This script is has the following parameters:

 * *-i, --input <input>* the input PO file.
 * *-o, --output <output>* the output JSON file.